-The CIBC Alternative Mutual Funds (referred to individually as, a Fund, and collectively, as the Funds) consist of CIBC Multi-Asset Absolute Return Strategy and CIBC Alternative Credit Strategy.
+The CIBC Alternative Mutual Funds (individually as, a Fund, and collectively, as the Funds) consist of CIBC Multi-Asset Absolute Return Strategy and CIBC Alternative Credit Strategy.

-CIBC Multi-Asset Absolute Return Strategy is a mutual fund trust and CIBC Alternative Credit Strategy is a unit trust, organized under the laws of Ontario and governed by a declaration of trust (referred to as the Declaration of Trust).
+CIBC Multi-Asset Absolute Return Strategy is a mutual fund trust and CIBC Alternative Credit Strategy is a unit trust, organized under the laws of Ontario and governed by a declaration of trust (the Declaration of Trust).
 The address of the Funds' head office is 81 Bay Street, 20th Floor, CIBC Square, Toronto, Ontario, M5J 0E7.

-The Funds are managed by CIBC Asset Management Inc. (referred to as the Manager).
-The Manager is also the trustee, portfolio advisor, and registrar and transfer agent of the Funds.
+The Funds are managed by CIBC Asset Management Inc. (the Manager).
+The Manager is also the trustee, portfolio advisor, registrar and transfer agent of the Funds.

 The Funds have issued four series of units and each series can issue an unlimited number of units.
-The Funds currently offer Series F, Series F, Series S and Series O units for sale.
+The Funds currently offer Series A, Series F, Series S and Series O units for sale.

-Each series of units may charge a different management fee and fixed administration fee and as a result, a separate net asset value per unit is calculated for each series of units.
+Each series of units may charge a different management fee and fixed administration fee and, as a result, a separate net asset value per unit is calculated for each series of units.